 The body

-Keep paragraphs to 1-3 sentences maximum.
+This is where most people lose their reader.
+Keep paragraphs to 1-3 sentences.
 Use lists when you have three or more parallel points.
-Bold your single most important takeaway so scanners can grab it without reading everything.
-And vary your structure.
-If every paragraph is the same length, the post develops a rhythm that becomes monotonous.
+Bold your single most important takeaway so scanners can grab it.
+And vary your structure, because if every paragraph is the same length the post turns monotonous.

 The close